revelotech/flutter_formx/README.md

       ExamplePageViewModel();
     }

-    abstract class _ExamplePageViewModelBase with Store, FormBuilder<String> {
+    abstract class _ExamplePageViewModelBase with Store, FormX<String> {
       _ExamplePageViewModelBase();
     }
     ```

 4. As soon as the view is ready, make sure to call `setupForm` with a map of FormItems (an entry for each of the inputs):
-- The keys of this map will be used to access each specific field and must be of the same type used on `FormBuilder<Type>` such as String, enum, int etc.
+- The keys of this map will be used to access each specific field and must be of the same type used on `FormX<Type>` such as String, enum, int etc.
 - Create FormItems with the type of the input inside the `<>` and use the `FormItem.from` constructor.
 - When creating FormItems you should pass its initial value, its validators and `onValidationError` (if needed) to log any errors when validating.